Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

 * The favicon is a small image that displays in the browser tab.
 * The intention is to enhance the user experience for those who have multiple tabs open and cannot read the text in the tabs.
 * The favicon is a doodle of a magnifying glass.
-This was chosen because a magnifying glass is synomous with the murder mystery genre.
+This was chosen because a magnifying glass is synonymous with the murder mystery genre.
 It's been used by fictional detectives from as far back as Sherlock Holmes in the Victorian era to more recently Chief Inspector Barnaby in modern day Midsomer.
 * It was taken from the Icons8 website and is credited in the Media Section

 ![Screenshot of favicon](/documentation/favicon%20example.png)